-Enhancing Sexuality With Intimacy Therapy
+Enhancing Sexuality With Education & Resources

 Why Is Enhancing Sexuality Important?

 Intimacy and sexuality go hand in hand when it comes to enjoying a fulfilling sex life.
-While there is a difference between intimacy and sexual passion, both are essential components of sex.
+While there is a difference between emotional intimacy and sexual arousal, both are essential components of sex.
 Long walks, cuddling, holding hands, or other physical gestures can make couples feel closely connected, deepening the desire for sexual intercourse.
 When people experience a healthy sense of intimacy with their partner, they want to explore a deeper sexual connection.

 Enhancing sexuality can provide numerous mental and physical health benefits, such as better mood, increased cardiovascular health, and reduced depression.
 Spending the time to work on intimacy with therapy from a sexuality therapist can also: